google/autocxx/README.md

 This will fetch a specific fork of bindgen (see the Cargo.toml for the repo and branch) and use that as the dependency.
 The same applies to cxx.

-At present, four of the tests pass.
+At present, eight of the tests pass.

 Because this uses `bindgen`, and `bindgen` may depend on the state of your system C++ headers, it is somewhat sensitive.
 The following known build problems exist: